Why I went from VP Engineering to hands-on builder

 The new reality (2026)

 One AI-assisted senior engineer produces what a team of 3-5 people did before.
 I see it every day.
 At Native Spaces (2023-2025), 70% hands-on as CTPO, I rebuilt the entire platform (backend, frontend, mobile) with a small team while the business grew 4x.
-At Méthode Aristote (since July 2025), solo Founding Engineer building the EdTech platform with full ownership.
+At Méthode Aristote (since July 2025), solo AI Founding Engineer building the EdTech platform with full ownership.
 In open-source, I’m delivering 7 projects that would have required dedicated teams before.

 This shift is real.